 1 John 1:5-7, “…God is light; in Him there is no darkness at all.
 If we claim to have fellowship with Him and yet walk in the darkness, we lie and do not live out the truth.
 But if we walk in the light, as He is in the light, we have fellowship with one another, and the blood of Jesus/Yeshua, His Son, purifies us from all sin.”
 (NIV)

 I have never been good at pretending.
-I wouldn’t make a terrific actress because you can always see how I’m feeling by looking at my face.
+I wouldn’t make a good actress because you can always see what I’m feeling by looking at my face.
 I also can’t lie.
 Whenever I do, I almost always repent and fix what I said within minutes of saying it.
 God has blessed me with this feeling of conviction, so whenever I walk off the path, my spirit does a double-take and makes me question my motives.

 For a while, I grew stronger and felt that the future was, in fact, possible.
 However, Satan hates it when we get back on track, so there have been some stumbling moments.